Interview

 We are living an overlap of conflicts, with one at the doors of Europe that does not seem to have a short -term solution.
 You have been in Ukraine on several occasions, the last recently.
 What impressions do you bring from these experiences?

-On the one hand, it is striking that depends on the conflict you cover you are better or worse journalist.
-There are people who tell me with a sorrow "Oh, you are covering the Middle East, but if you were covering Ukraine" and my answer is always the same: I make a story of the people, not a political story.
+On the one hand, it's striking how the conflict you cover determines whether you're a better or worse journalist.
+People sometimes say to me with pity, "Oh, you're covering the Middle East, but you were covering Ukraine," and my answer is always the same: I tell the story of the people, not a political one.

-For the rest, I think it is very important that we continue to support the Ukrainian population.
-Hopefully I am wrong, but I think this conflict will not have an easy solution.
-The Ukrainian society is already very tired.
-Unlike the first year, that people believed that Ukraine was going to win, in my last job I could appreciate that fatigue.
-They are sacrificing a whole generation of young people, men and women.
-The forced recruitment age has been lowered at age 25 and it is possible that it goes down again.
-And there are already many people who do not want to fight, many people are leaving the country.
+Furthermore, I think it's crucial that we continue to support the Ukrainian people.
+I hope I'm wrong, but I believe this conflict won't have an easy solution.
+Ukrainian society is already very weary.
+Unlike the first year, when people believed Ukraine would win, in my last assignment I could see that weariness firsthand.
+They're sacrificing an entire generation of young men and women.
+The age for forced conscription has been lowered to 25, and it's possible it will be lowered again.
+And many people no longer want to fight; so many are leaving the country.

-From my organization, Paz under construction, I promote that it is understood that we cannot drop Ukraine.
-And it is not a matter of sending more weapons, but to understand that if Ukraine falls, any other European country could go behind and what we are talking about are fundamental human rights and freedoms.
+Through my organization, Peace in Construction, I advocate for the understanding that we cannot let Ukraine fall.
+And it's not a question of sending more weapons, but rather of understanding that if Ukraine falls, any other European country could follow, and what we're talking about are fundamental human rights and freedoms.

-So, at this point, I think it is very important that we have clear what are the fundamental values of the European Union: human dignity, freedom, democracy, equality, the rule of law and human rights.
-We cannot forget them and we must continue doing an important pedagogy work.
+So, at this point, I think it's very important that we are clear about the fundamental values of the European Union: human dignity, freedom, democracy, equality, the rule of law, and human rights.
+We cannot forget them, and we must continue to carry out important educational work.

 Let's talk about the profession of the war journalist.
 I find it contradictory that professionals like you are usually admired and publicly recognized but in practice they work in very precarious conditions and with little protection.
 I remember, for example, José Couto Oa Julio Anguita Parrado, sadly deceased.
 How would you describe the current context for war journalists?

-Unfortunately, the work we develop stands out, but we have no security.
-Precarization has gone more in these years.
-The Spanish media pay you a real misery for a photograph or an article.
-As freelance the situation is very limit.
-For example, the bulletproof vest and the hull with them through reporters without borders leaving a bond.
-In addition, many we borrow: the projects work through loans and when you get something you cancel and move again.
-And, being freelance, it is very difficult to get press permits.
-For example to cover the Palestinian conflict, Israel makes it very difficult.
-Or in Ukraine they ask you to show a letter from a medium that supports you.
+Unfortunately, the work we do is highlighted, but we have no job security.
+The precariousness of our work has only worsened in recent years.
+Spanish media outlets pay a pittance for a photograph or an article.
+As a freelancer, the situation is dire.
+For example, I get my bulletproof vest and helmet through Reporters Without Borders by putting up a deposit.
+Many of us also go into debt: projects operate on loans, and when you get paid, you pay them off and move on.
+And, as a freelancer, it's very difficult to obtain press permits.
+For example, to cover the Palestinian conflict, Israel makes it extremely difficult.
+Or in Ukraine, they require a letter of support from a media outlet.

-In my case, I publish less and less, not only for this unfair remuneration, but for how my work will be used.
-Many times they have published my photos taking them out of context and have been used to misinform.
+In my case, I'm publishing less and less, not only because of this unfair compensation, but also because of how my work is being used.
+Many times, my photos have been published out of context and used to spread disinformation.

-We assume a bestial risk that, when they kill you, has great recognition, but while we perform our profession we are not protected.
+We take on a huge risk that, when you get killed, is highly recognized, but while we are performing our profession we are not protected.

 The true heroicity is that of the people who play life; I can give you hundreds of examples of normal people who in places of conflict put their lives at risk of helping others